mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

     Form-->>User: "Comment posted!"
 {% end %}

+Before inserting, the Worker normalises line endings to `<br />` so that paragraph breaks in the comment body render correctly in the Zola template, which outputs the text as raw HTML after escaping everything else.

 The `repository_dispatch` call is fired via `ctx.waitUntil`, meaning the Worker returns the 201 to the browser immediately and dispatches to GitHub in the background.
-The commenter does not wait for the export to finish.
+The commenter does not wait for the build to finish.

-## The export pipeline
+## The build pipeline

 {% mermaid() %}
 sequenceDiagram
     participant GH as GitHub API
-    participant A as Export Action
+    participant A as Build Action
     participant DB as Neon PostgreSQL
     participant R as Repository
-    participant B as Build Workflow

-    GH->>A: trigger on new-comment event
+    GH->>A: repository_dispatch new-comment
     A->>R: checkout main
     A->>DB: SELECT all approved comments
     DB-->>A: rows grouped by post_slug
     A->>A: write content/.../comments.toml per post
-    A->>R: git add content/**/*.toml
-    Note over A,R: only commits if files changed A->>R: git commit + push
-    R->>B: push event triggers build
-    B->>B: zola build
+    Note over A: files exist only in the CI workspace A->>A: zola build (reads .toml files)
-    B->>R: deploy to GitHub Pages
+    A->>R: deploy ./public to gh-pages
 {% end %}

 The export script is plain Python with `psycopg2` and `tomli-w`.
 It queries every approved comment, groups them by `post_slug`, and writes one `comments.toml` per post directory.
-The Action then commits only the files that actually changed.
-If the same `repository_dispatch` fires twice in quick succession, the second commit will be empty and skipped.
+Zola then reads those files during the build exactly as it does for the historical Blogger comments.
+The `comments.toml` files are never staged or committed; the CI workspace is discarded after the build completes.

 ## The database